Siphon880gh/devbrain/Enterprise - Cache Control, SEO, Payment Systems/SEO - Meta Tags, Open Graph/Dynamic Head Management in React with React Helmet Async.md

 <meta name="twitter:site" content="@yourbrand" />
 ```

+## Consider hard coding some meta tags or og at public/index.html

 ✋ But if you want the same og and twitter regardless of the URL, then you can just hard code those meta tags at `public/index.html`.